 So, is the ketogenic diet good for you?

 If you are looking to lose weight, you will initially see some results.
-However you should be aware that any sustainable results take time.
+However you should be aware that this is mostly water weight and that any sustainable results take time.
 Restrictive diets are not something people stick to for a life time.
 Also, like with any other diets you run the risk of becoming deficient in some nutrients.
 This is because most diets, like keto, cut out food groups.
-On the other hand a keto diet has a place in the medical field, this is because it can benefit people who have medical issues such as uncontrolled epilepsy or diabetes.
+On the other hand a keto diet has a place in the medical field.
+This is because it can benefit people who have medical issues such as uncontrolled epilepsy or diabetes.
 It does not mean that it is the cure to weight management and glorious health.

-Like with any diet method, I believe we should be cautious with what the keto diet can offer us.
+Like with any diet method, you should be cautious and consult a medical professionals instead.
 Sure, if you are the type of person who thrives on eating high fat, lower carbohydrate foods, then that is how you feel your best.
-You should do what truly feels best for you.
+Do what truly feels best for you.
 However, don’t forget that burning body fat actually comes down to a caloric deficit over a period of time.
 No miracle will come from a keto diet – or any type of diet for that matter.

 Ask yourself – Is this a long term sustainable lifestyle for me?
 Do I see myself living and thriving on this diet?